 Is your business on financial life support?
-As described in Business Finance Makeover, you may need to use financial statement analysis to get a health report on your small business, a health check that may diagnose any or all of these problems with your business finances:
+You may need to use a financial statement analysis to get a health report on your small business, a health check that may diagnose any or all of these problems with your business finances:

 All three of these common business problems can seriously interfere with your business's cash flow, so let's look at what you can do to cure these ills.